Ganthet: Ganthet's Tale

 The graphic novel Ganthet's Tale by John Byrne (expanded from a story by Larry Niven) tells the story of Hal Jordan's first encounters with Ganthet.
-Jordan is asked to help him battle the renegade Guardian Dawlakispokpok (nicknamed "Dawly"), who is trying to use a time machine to change history.
-In the early era of the planet Oa, a scientist named Krona attempted to use a device to see the beginning of time, and in using his time machine, 'bled' the universe of a billion years of its potential duration.
-Dawly is going to use another time machine to thrust Krona to the end of time, to prevent his following through with that plan; however, in battling Dawly, he learns that Dawly is responsible for the mishap of the universe being 'born old'.
+Jordan is asked to help him battle the renegade Guardian Dawlakispokpok (nicknamed Dawly), who is trying to use a time machine to change history.
+In the early era of the planet Oa, Krona attempted to use a device to see the beginning of time, and in using his time machine, 'bled' the universe of a billion years of its potential duration.
+Dawly intends to use another time machine to thrust Krona to the end of time, to prevent his following through with that plan; however, in battling Dawly, he learns that Dawly is responsible for the mishap of the universe being 'born old'.
 When Dawly's family is brought before the Guardians, Ganthet shields Jordan's mind, allowing him to retain his memory of one of the biggest secrets of the Guardians.

 Emerald Twilight

 After the destruction of Coast City during the "Reign of the Supermen" storyline, Ganthet becomes the last of the Guardians after Hal Jordan is driven insane and kills the rest.
 Ganthet creates a new Green Lantern ring from Jordan's ring and goes to Earth.
 He appears before Kyle Rayner and hastily hands him the ring, muttering "You shall have to do".
 During Rayner's first few months as Green Lantern, Ganthet is unsatisfied with him and attempts to take back the ring.
-Rayner eventually earns the respect of Ganthet by facing Parallax without his ring.
+Kyle eventually earns the respect of Ganthet by facing Parallax without his ring.

 Ion and the new Guardians

 When Kyle Rayner becomes Ion, he possesses more power than Hal Jordan did as Parallax.
 Realizing that he cannot continue as Ion without losing his humanity, Kyle travels to Oa to recharge the Central Power Battery.
 By doing so, he creates a new set of Guardians in the form of small children, intending for Ganthet to teach them how to be better Guardians than their predecessors.

+When the Martian Manhunter reverts to Fernus, the 'Burning Martian' identity that the Guardians of the Universe had locked away long ago, and attacks the Justice League, Ganthet teleports John Stewart to safety.
+Ganthet tells John the history of the Burning Martians and teach him a way to 'reroute' his mind to think in the first language of the universe so that he could rescue his teammates from Fernus in a hit-and-run attack.